Virginia Astley: Solo work

 One of the first musicians Astley recorded with was Richard Jobson.
 Together with John McGeoch and Josephine Wells, they created a musical backdrop for Jobson's poetry.
 This work was released as The Ballad of Etiquette in late 1981.
 Later, Astley went with Jobson to perform in Japan.
 She also worked on other people's projects, including work for Les Disques Du Crépuscule label, playing piano and arranging music for Richard Jobson and Anna Domino.
 She also had a track on From Brussels with Love in 1982.
 Sessions followed with Richard Jobson and Russell Webb for the final Skids album, Joy, which featured Astley on flute and as a backing singer.

-Astley recorded a solo album, She Stood Up And Cried for Crépuscule but this was withdrawn, eventually being released three years later as Promise Nothing.
+Astley recorded a solo album, She Sat Down And Cried for Crépuscule but this was withdrawn, eventually being released three years later as Promise Nothing.
 She signed with Why-Fi in mid-1981 and recorded an EP called A Bao A Qu, the title taken from a Malayan legend featured in Jorge Luis Borges's 1967 Book of Imaginary Beings.
 This was produced by Jon Astley and Phil Chapman.
 Using a demo studio in Wapping called Elephant Studios, Astley recorded the song that was to place her in the indie top 10 (No. 8) in 1983: "Love's a Lonely Place to Be", a song of despair and anxiety in spite of its Christmas carol sound.
 The song would later form part of the 1986 LP Hope in a Darkened Heart.
 In 1982, Astley also played piano on her brother-in-law Pete Townshend's album, All the Best Cowboys Have Chinese Eyes.

 The album From Gardens Where We Feel Secure was released in August 1983, and was recorded on Astley's own label Happy Valley and distributed by Rough Trade, which has since reissued it.
 The album achieved a placing of No. 4 in the indie chart, but neither single nor album was listed in the mainstream charts.